chanzuckerberg/cellxgene/README.md

 cellxgene launch pbmc3k.h5ad --open
 ```

-To load your own data into _cellxgene_, see the [Getting Started](https://chanzuckerberg.github.io/cellxgene/getting-stared/) guide.
+To learn more about what you can do with _cellxgene_, see the [Getting Started](https://chanzuckerberg.github.io/cellxgene/getting-stared/) guide.

 ## Contributing